As the population of the world population clocks 8 billion and counting, let’s have a look into the social media addiction statistics.

 They can create an account using their favorite movie character names and profile photos.
 They can express their ideas and views in discussion rooms without revealing their true identity.

-In a study conducted on a group of students aged between 12-15, it was found that the teenagers who regularly use social media platforms tend to think that others are happier than them and their life is not worth compared to the happy people posing in social media posts.
+In a study conducted on a group of students aged between 12-15, it was found that the teenagers who regularly use social media platforms tend to think that others are happier than them and their life is worthless compared to the happy people posing in social media posts.

 But once these groups of teenagers were asked to spend real time with their friends dining outside and talking with each other, they became more happy and content.

-Let’s check out some teenage social media addiction facts.
+Let’s check out some of key teenage social media addiction facts that must be acknowledged.

 1. Gender Domination: Female teenagers who are single are more addicted to social media than any other groups